mehwaffle10/Waffle_Balance/README.md

 ### Resupplies
 - Removed for builders
-- Crates with 500 wood and 150 stone air drop every minute above team tents
+- Crates with 500 wood and 150 stone air drop every 2 minutes above team tents

 ### Materials
 - No longer decay